jsivak7/pytheos/README.md

 ## Development & Bugs
-In case you run into any issues please let me know or open an issue - this package is under active development.
-Thank you for any suggestions/contributions, I hope that this is useful to your work as well!
+In case you run into any issues please let me know - this package is under active development.
+Thank you for any suggestions/contributions, I hope that this is useful to your work!